FAIRMetrics/Metrics/docs/metrics/landingpages/Champ_MI_I1.md

 this Maturity Indicator is broken into two sub-MIs (Gen2-FM-I1A and Gen2-FM-I1B).
 This MI takes a loose definition, that any kind of structured information is sufficient.

-### What must be provided for the measurement?
-The Metadata GUID.

-### How is the measurement executed?
-The GUID is resolved.
-Any hash-style metadata (e.g. JSON or microformat) or Linked Data that can be found is considered a success.

-### What is/are considered valid result(s)?
-The presence of hash-style, or linked data

 ### For which digital resource(s) is this relevant? (or 'all')
 All